 How long should you stay in Malta?

-We spent 10 days in Malta, but there’s enough things to do to warrant staying longer.
+We spent 10 days, but there’s enough things to do in Malta to warrant staying longer.
 Our holiday was active and didn’t include any ‘slower’ days on the beach either.
 You could see the main highlights in a week, but we’d add on some time to take it slower and see more of the island.

 Where should you stay in Malta?